Netcracker/KubeMarine/README.md

    ```
    On Windows, it is recommended to change PATH variable only through control panel.
    To do that, type *Edit the system environment variables* in Search box.
-9. Now you can proceed to run Kubemarine!
+9. Now you can proceed to run Kubemarine.
 Try the following:
     ```bash
     kubemarine help
     ```

-**Note:** building from [Dockerfile](Dockerfile) is also available.
+**Note**: Building from [Dockerfile](Dockerfile) is also available.

 ## Running Cluster Installation
-Proceed the following steps to install Kubernetes cluster using Kubemarine:
+To install a Kubernetes cluster using Kubemarine:
-1. Prepare your VMs or bare-metal machines according to [Recommended Hardware Requirements](documentation/Installation.md#recommended-hardware-requirements) and selected [Deployment Scheme](documentation/Installation.md#deployment-schemes).
-Make sure the nodes meet [Cluster Nodes Prerequisites](documentation/Installation.md#prerequisites-for-cluster-nodes)
+1. Prepare your VMs or bare-metal machines according to [Recommended Hardware Requirements](documentation/Installation.md#recommended-hardware-requirements) and the selected [Deployment Scheme](documentation/Installation.md#deployment-schemes).
+Make sure the nodes meet [Cluster Nodes Prerequisites](documentation/Installation.md#prerequisites-for-cluster-nodes).
-2. Create inventory file `cluster.yaml` and describe your env and everything should be configured.
-See [inventory configs available](documentation/Installation.md#configuration) and [examples](examples/cluster.yaml).
-No need to fill in all the parameters that are available, it is enough to specify the minimal identification data about the nodes where you want to install the cluster, for example:
+1. Create the `cluster.yaml` inventory file, and describe your environment.
+Make sure that all configurations are done.
+For more information, see [inventory configs available](documentation/Installation.md#configuration) and [examples](examples/cluster.yaml).
+No need to enter all the parameters that are available, it is enough to specify the minimal identification data about the nodes where you want to install the cluster, for example:
    ```yaml
    node_defaults:
      keyfile: "/home/username/.ssh/id_rsa"